Icebreaker (facilitation)

-An icebreaker is a facilitation exercise intended to help members of a group begin the process of forming themselves into a team.
-Icebreakers are commonly presented as a game to "warm up" the group by helping the members to get to know each other.
-They often focus on sharing personal information such as names, hobbies, etc. Ice-breakers are also used at social gatherings such as parties in order to introduce guests to one another in situations where they may not know one another.
+An icebreaker is a brief facilitation exercise intended to help members of a group begin the process of working together or forming a team.
+They are commonly presented as games to "warm up" a group by helping members get to know each other and often focus on sharing personal information such as names or hobbies.

+Although they have become popular over the years, there is a good amount of people who dislike them, with some feeling they are a waste of time.

 Purpose

 An icebreaker should be related to the subject or the purpose of the meeting.
 For example, if a collaborative learning environment is needed for a training project, then an icebreaker exercise that promotes collaboration could be chosen.
 If the subject of the meeting is literature, then the subject of the meeting could be introduced through an exercise that revolves around a participant's favourite books.
+Most icebreakers should promote an appropriate level of self-disclosure, as this builds trust between participants in the group and helps develop group cohesiveness.

 Icebreakers should be relaxing and non-threatening.
 For example, icebreakers in a professional setting should not require people to reveal personal information or to touch other people, as this may be stressful or culturally inappropriate.
 They should not embarrass the participants or make them feel compelled to participate.
 They should also not show disrespect for any social and professional hierarchies in the group, as this can be uncomfortable for participants.
+A simple activity without right or wrong answers can reduce anxiety for people who are in a new situation or an unfamiliar group of people.

+The icebreaker should allow people to experience the behaviors that are expected or desired within the group.
+For example, if the main group activities will use rigid turn-taking during discussions, then the ice breaker should model rigid turn-taking.
+An icebreaker can help people understand whether this will be a psychologically safe group that will accept different opinions.

-At the end of a well-executed icebreaker exercise, the facilitator should be able to summarize for the group what was learned during the exercise.
+At the end of a well-executed icebreaker exercise, the facilitator should be able to summarize for the group what was learned during the exercise or what the purpose of the icebreaker was.

 Reactions

+Icebreakers are often disliked, but having participants feel awkward or think that the exercise is unpleasant does not impair their effectiveness in bringing individuals closer together.

-People who dislike icebreakers may be reacting to previous experience with irrelevant, pointless, or poorly designed icebreakers.
-Participants may also show aspects of their personality, as people with different personalities or learning styles respond differently to the same exercise.
+People who dislike icebreakers may be reacting to previous experience with irrelevant, pointless, or poorly designed icebreakers, which can feel like a waste of time.
+Participants may also show aspects of their personality, as people with different personalities respond differently to the same exercise.